-True North Aid created the Settler Discussion Series in response to the momentum of Settler Canadians who were deeply grieved by the recoveries of the 215 residential school children at Kamloops Indian Residential School on May 27th, 2021 and the subsequent findings of additional unmarked graves across the country.
+In response to the momentum of Canadians deeply grieved by the recoveries of the 215 residential school children at Kamloops Indian Residential School on May 27th, 2021, True North Aid created the Settler Discussion Series.

-Participants are challenged by learning about current tensions and injustices against Indigenous people and how they are a direct result of the motive of those in power pre and post Confederation Canada
+Participants are challenged by learning about current tensions and injustices against Indigenous people, and how these are a direct result of residential school history.

-Each week a tailored email is sent to participants recapping points made and general group discussion, as well as curated content regarding the next week’s topic.
-Participants can choose from the email to read suggested articles, watch short videos, or listen to a suggested podcast or Indigenous song.
+A digital newsletter is emailed to participants with curated content regarding the next week’s topic.
+Participants can choose to read suggested articles, watch short videos, or listen to a related podcast or Indigenous musician.

 The content of this discussion series has been vetted by Indigenous advisors who speak into the reconciliatory work of True North Aid.